-Check that the landing gear is fully raised, has no missing parts, crank handle is secure, and the support frame is not damaged.
+Check that the landing gear is fully raised, has no missing parts, crank handle is secure, and the support frame and pads are not damaged.

 If power operated, check for air or hydraulic leaks.

 Doors/Ties/Lifts

 If equipped, check that doors are not damaged.
 Check that doors open, close, and latch properly from the outside.